TheOdinProject/curriculum/ruby/object_oriented_programming_basics/linting_and_rubocop.md

 One way to interpret this particular score is to say that this method heavily relies on other methods to do something with data.
 Perhaps this process could be broken down into steps or there exists some design flaw that requires us to manipulate the data so much in this one place.

-Cyclomatic complexity is similar to the conditional measure in ABC.
+<span id="cyclomatic">Cyclomatic complexity is similar to the conditional measure in ABC.
 It aims at providing insight into how complex a program based on how many possible paths can the program (method) can go through.
-As you can imagine, this refers to control flow statements like if statements, loops and logical operators like `&&` or `||`.
+As you can imagine, this refers to control flow statements like if statements, loops and logical operators like `&&` or `||`.</span>

 Of course in the Ruby context, instead of loops you are most likely going to use methods like `#each` to iterate over your collections - that counts, too.
 Every time code execution and follow one or the other path, one gets added to the score.

-Perceived complexity is very similar to cyclomatic complexity.
+<span id="perceived">Perceived complexity is very similar to cyclomatic complexity.
 It attempts to measure how hard it is for a human to read the code and where it diverges from cyclomatic complexity is that it uses weights for some control flow statements and counts both `if` and `else` instead of just the if statement as one branching path.

 ### Wouldn't it be nice to have all this in VSC?

-It certainly would!
+<span id="vscode-rubocop">It certainly would!
 Thanks to Ruby-LSP, RuboCop is integrated with Visual Studio Code.
 All you need is a Gemfile set up with RuboCop in your project.
-Thanks to this, RuboCop is continuously ran while you're writing your code, providing you with feedback on the go:
+Thanks to this, RuboCop is continuously ran while you're writing your code, providing you with feedback on the go:</span>

 ![Caesar's Cipher project in VSC with many problems](./linting_and_rubocop/imgs/rubocopinvsc.png)